elcajon-dev/repository-stable/newt/DOCS.md

 ### Option: `pangolin_endpoint`

-Set this option to the displayed endpoint URL displayed after creating your Pangolin site.
+Set this option to the endpoint URL displayed after creating your Pangolin site.

 ### Option: `newt_id`

-Set this option to the displayed id displayed after creating your Pangolin site.
+Set this option to the id displayed after creating your Pangolin site.

 ### Option: `newt_secret`

-Set this option to the displayed secret displayed after creating your Pangolin site.
+Set this option to the secret displayed after creating your Pangolin site.

 ### Option: `log_level`